Home

 Evaluating the Managers

-Warren Buffett takes the view that directors need to have three qualities - honesty, intelligence and ability.
+Warren Buffett takes the view that company directors need to have three qualities - honesty, intelligence and ability.
 But without the first (honesty), you may have a problem!

 Perusing annual reports gives some indication as to how shareholder friendly their approach is.
 I look to see how often shareholders get a mention.